PREVISOR AI

 Physician

-Each appointment is informed by a fuller picture than any consultation has previously provided.
-Clinical judgement improves as the data deepens.
+Each appointment is informed by a fuller picture and clinical judgement improves as the data deepens.

 Pepper